 - From the navigation panel, go to Advanced Settings > Wireless > WPS tab. - 2.
-In the Enable WPS field, move the slider to ON.
+In the Enable WPS field, move the slider to ON. - WPS uses 2.4GHz by default.
+If you want to change the frequency to 5GHz, turn OFF the WPS function, click Switch Frequency in the Current Frequency field, and turn WPS ON again.

-Note: WPS supports authentication using Open System, WPA-Personal, and WPA2-Personal.
-WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, and WPA2-Enterprise encryption method.
+NOTE: WPS supports authentication using Open System, WPA-Personal, and WPA2-Personal.
+WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, WPA2-Enterprise, and RADIUS encryption method.

-In the WPS Method field, select Push Button or Client PIN code.
+- 3. In the WPS Method field, select Push Button or Client PIN code.
 If you select Push Button, go to step 4.
-If you select Client PIN code, go to step 5.

-- 4. To set up WPS using the router's WPS button, follow these steps: - a.
-Click Start or press the WPS button found at the rear of the xDSL modem router. - b.
+If you select Client PIN code, go to step 5. - 4.
+To set up WPS using the router's WPS button, follow these steps: - a.
+Click Start or press the WPS button found at the rear of the wireless router. - b.
 Press the WPS button on your wireless device.
 This is normally identified by the WPS logo.